Shares of Darden Restauran Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Darden Restauran Has Fallen Below Previous 52-Week Low

-Shares of Darden Restauran (NYSE:DRI) traded at a new 52-week low today of $54.60.
-So far today approximately 302,000 shares have been exchanged, as compared to an average 30-day volume of 1.7 million shares.
+Darden Restauran (NYSE:DRI) traded at a new 52-week low today of $35.57.
+So far today approximately 471,000 shares have been exchanged, as compared to an average 30-day volume of 1.9 million shares.

 Darden Restaurants, Inc. owns and operates full service restaurants.
 The Company operates a variety of seafood and Italian restaurants under a multitude of brand names.
 Darden Restaurants owns restaurants through North America.